Tuesday, September 30, 2014

 • Round 3: Setting

 TITAN A.E. and TREASURE PLANET were about space travel but were in two distinct settings.
 The former is a dark and post-apocalyptic future where Earth gets destroyed.
 The other is in an alternate universe where the reality of space is breathable and spaceships built like 16th-century galleons made with a blend of technology and wood.
-The feel of TREASURE PLANET is more like a science fantasy genre, and nothing is very profound to Disney to craft imagination than Miyazaki did for anime.
+The feel of TREASURE PLANET is more like a science fantasy genre, and nothing is more profound to Disney to craft imagination than Miyazaki did for anime.

 Winner - TREASURE PLANET